EphraimFriedman/Restaurant-review/part-3/README.md

 --------

-1. On the home page, create a link to logout.
-1. When the user clicks on the logout link they should be taken to the home page and the links "Register" and "Login" should both be visible.
+When the user clicks on the logout link they should be taken to the home page and the links "Register" and "Login" should both be visible.

 ![](mockups/login-success.png)
 ![](mockups/login-link.png)

-### Release 2: CRUD'ing a Resorouce
+### Release 2: CRUD'ing a Resource
 We'll not give users the ability to add new restaurants to the site.

 #### Creating Restuarants